 - VMware Workstation

-Free licenses to available VMware products and eLearning are regularly updated and posted to the self-service web portal.
-VMAP aims to provide the latest release of the core products, and one or two prior releases to provide compatibility with older hardware.
+Free licenses to available VMware products are regularly updated and posted to the self-service web portal.
+VMware Academic Software Licensing Program aims to provide the latest release of the core products, and one or two prior releases to provide compatibility with older hardware.

 The free licenses available to program members are 365-day evaluation licenses that require a one-time, annual download.
 Annual product downloads ensure that members receive the most up to date versions of products and also allows us to better maintain accurate member data.
 Licenses will be administered by Kivuto Solutions, Inc., who will contact schools to set up the Electronic License Management and Distribution system (ELMS).

-The free single use licenses provided through The VMware Academic Program may be used for instruction and non-commercial research only.
+The free single-use licenses provided through the Academic Software Licensing Program may be used for instruction and non-commercial research only.
 Please refer to the following definitions of instructional and research use:

 - Instructional use is defined as conducting educational classes, labs, or related programs.